DasPoet/VocabularyTrainer/README.md

 # **Commands**

-* The _"END" command:_ the trainer will only consider vocabulary before this marker
+* The _"END" command:_ the trainer will only consider vocabulary before this breakpoint

 # **Usage**